Semin-Cheon/ColorWheelMapping/README.md

 -Mapping script with magnitude and angle map 2022/02/18 (Y/M/D)

-Autor:  Semin Cheon.
+-Autor:  Semin Cheon.
 M.D/Ph.D integrated course.
 MDAIL(KAIST).
           chsm0338@kaist.ac.kr
-Function:
+-Function:
         [mapping] = colorwheel(Magnitude_map, Angle_map)

-Input - Gmag: Magnitude map ( M x N Grid ).
+-Input - Gmag: Magnitude map ( M x N Grid ).
 This grid give
       radial displacement to the color wheel.
       - Gdir: Angle map (Grid size must be equal to "Magnitue map").
       This grid give information of angular direction to the color wheel.

-Output - mapping: Mapped image which color is assigned corresponding to the magnitude and angle from the generated color wheel.
+-Output - mapping: Mapped image which color is assigned corresponding to the magnitude and angle from the generated color wheel.

 ※ For th color wheel, i use a matlab code from: